 Welcome to the CMS Libraries

-The modern 21st century library is a very different resource than libraries a generation ago.
+The modern 21st century library is a very different resource from libraries a generation ago.
 Perched on the cusp of technological integration, the CMS libraries provide a host of learning opportunities for students and staff alike, while not neglecting the foundations of what made libraries have academic importance in the first place.
 Given the way that today’s students use, share, and produce information, libraries have become a “learning lab” for research and inquiry-based education that helps forge the information literacy skills demanded by tomorrow’s workplaces and industries.
-All quality libraries in this day and age have both a physical and a virtual space for patrons to access needed services.
-CMS students can access two physical facilities on the CMS campus, an Elementary and an MS/HS library, but can also connect to a vast number of virtual resources, accessible through this website on the “Resources” pages.
+All quality libraries in this day and age have both a physical and a virtual space for users to access needed services.
+CMS students can access two physical facilities on the CMS campus, an elementary and an MS/HS library, but can also connect to a vast number of virtual resources, accessible through this website on the “Resources” pages.
 We look forward to serving your needs now and in the future.
-Welcome.
+Welcome!

 Carol Morgan School has a fully online OverDrive library system, where patrons can check out e-books and audio books to a variety of computers and mobile devices.
 Families and students use their unique school ID numbers to log in and check out books through the OverDrive system 24/7 from anywhere in the world.

 Visit CMS.LIB.OVERDRIVE.COM to see our collection, log in, check out, and download ebooks and audiobooks.
 For questions please contact your library staff.

 Librarians and classroom teachers work side-by-side to help students develop as effective users of ideas and information.
 Ongoing inquiry and research projects enable our students to approach information-based questions as information literate individuals.
 As students near the end of high school, these research experiences and skill sets become the driving forces for student success with their Senior Extended Essays, or S.E.E.